google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permission-ux.md

 Remember, if the user *blocks* the permission request, your web app can't ask for permission again.
-To get permission after being blocked the user has to change the permission in the browsers UI and it is not easy, obvious or fun for the user.
+To get permission after being blocked the user has to change the permission in the browsers UI and doing so is not easy, obvious or fun for the user.

 No matter what, don't ask for permission as soon as the user opens your site, consider some other UI or approach that has an incentive for the user to grant permission.

 ### Offer a Way Out

-Aside from considering the UX to subscribe a user to push, **please** consider how a user should unsubscribe / opt out of push messaging.
+In addition to considering the UX to subscribe a user to push, **please** consider how a user should unsubscribe or opt out of push messaging.

-The number of sites that ask for permission as soon as the page load and then offer no UI for disabling push notifications is astounding.
+The number of sites that ask for permission as soon as the page load and then offers no UI for disabling push notifications is astounding.